aneeshdurg/ephemeral/README.md

 ### To access:

-- Go to https://aneeshdurg.ddns.net:9000/peerserver/peerjs/peers and accept the SSL certificate
 - Go to https://aneeshdurg.me/ephemeral and either create an account or login as a guest!

 ### To install build/test dependencies: